MathieuNls/bianca/bianca.md

 In the second process (Figure \ref{fig:bianca2}), BIANCA identifies risky commits within each group so as to increase the chances of finding risky commits caused by project dependencies.
 For each project group, we extract code blocks from defect-commits and fix-commits.
 The extracted code blocks are saved in a database that is used to identify risky commits before they reach the central repository.
-For each match between a risky commit and a defect-commit, we pull out from the database the corresponding _fix-commits_ and present it to the developer as a potential way to improve the commit content.
+For each match between a risky commit and a defect-commit, we pull out from the database the corresponding _fix-commit_ and present it to the developer as a potential way to improve the commit content.
 These phases are discussed in more detail in the upcoming subsections.

 ## Clustering Project Repositories {#sec:clustering}